hoverboard88/hoverboard/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 == Frequently Asked Questions ==

+= Does ExactMetrics support Google Analytics v4 (GAv4) =

+Yes, we fully support Google Analytics v4 (GAv4) properties as well as GAv3 (Universal) properties.
+In fact, you can track your site to both at the same time using [our exclusive dual tracking feature](https://www.exactmetrics.com/announcing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

 = Where can I find lite support? =

 Lite support is provided exclusively [on our website](https://www.exactmetrics.com/lite-support).